threnjen/austin_housing_prices/README.md

 ![price per square foot](images/price_sf.png)

-> And as they say, location is everything, and it is the primary influencing factor for a home price in the Austin metro area.
+> As they say, location is everything, and it is the primary influencing factor for a home price in the Austin metro area.
 This scatter of latitude and longitude for the greater Austin area, colored by price, shows quite clearly how prices reduce as the location moves further from the city center into the suburbs.
 ![geographic scatter](images/geo_scatter.png)

 > Number of bathrooms, school rating, and lot size all contributed a large amount as well.